10 Uses for Powdered Milk or Instant Milk

 Another important ingredient that you’ll need for lasagna is cottage cheese, but it also tastes good with toast, french toast, or simply enjoyed with pepper or a slice of fruit.
 Just like with the ricotta, in order to make homemade cottage cheese, you’ll start out by making curds.

 Once your curds are ready, grab a scoop of them and then stir them along with a small amount of evaporated milk.
 After that, keep adding small amounts of powdered milk until you reach just the right consistency.

 9. Milk Bath

 Every once in a while, it’s nice to pamper and treat yourself with a well-deserved beauty treatment.
 Sometimes it’s as simple as taking a bath.
 Milk baths have been a luxurious practice ever since the time of Cleopatra and ancient Egypt.

 So the next time that you’re in the mood for a relaxing and soothing bath, consider adding this powdered milk recipe in with your bathwater.
 It’s known to remove dead skin while hydrating it at the same time, leaving you with softer, smoother skin.

 10. Skin and Face Soothing Treatment

 You can also use a powdered milk mixture to create a face mask that moisturizes your skin.
 It’s incredibly simple too!
-Add a scoop of powdered milk with a small amount of water into a bowel to make a thick paste.
+Add a scoop of powdered milk with a small amount of water into a bowl to make a thick paste.